tannerntannern/docker-vaultier/README.md

 ```

 ### Running the Application
-Once you have the image and storage folder setup, you can try running the application with the following command (make sure you change "/my/vaultier/storgage/folder" to whatever you chose in the previous command):
+Once you have the image and storage folder setup, you can try running the application with the following command:

 ```
 sudo docker run \